instadeepai/Mava/docs/DETAILED_INSTALL.md

     For example, `make run example=mava/systems/ppo/ff_ippo.py`.

-    Alternatively, run bash inside a docker container with mava installed by running `make bash`, and from there systems can be run as follows: `python dir/to/system.py`.
+    Alternatively, run bash inside a docker container with Mava installed by running `make bash`, and from there systems can be run as follows: `python dir/to/system.py`.